advanced-web-design/assignments/README.md

 	- Keep the noise down
 	- Text formatted to support scanning

 **BONUS** Find bad examples of the above and include screenshots and explanations of their shortcomings.

+## Assignment 5

+1. Update and complete your static comps based on peer feedback
+2. Read: *Don't Make Me Think*, Chapter 4: Animal, Vegetable, or Mineral.
+3. Write: 500 word (or more) summary of some of the key lessons found in chapters 4 of *Don't Make Me Think.* These can be typed and emailed to me or (even better) written as a blog post.